atomix/atomix/README.md

 By default, all commands are of the type `READ_WRITE`.
-While there is no real difference between the `WRITE` and `READ_WRITE` types, the `READ` type is important in allowing CopyCat to identify read-only commands. *It is important that any command identified as a `READ` command never modify the machine state.*
+While there is no real difference between the `WRITE` and `READ_WRITE` types, the `READ` type is important in allowing Copycat to identify read-only commands. *It is important that any command identified as a `READ` command never modify the machine state.*

 Let's look at an example of a command provider: